The Best Wireless Dictation Headsets for Radiologists (2026)

 • No on-head detection

-• No stand
+• No stand included

-• Compatibility issues with mac
+• Compatibility issues with Mac

-5. LEVN Wireless Headset
+LEVN Wireless Headset

 Specifications

-• Noise-canceling microphone (AI noise technology)
+• Superior noise-canceling microphone (AI noise technology)

 • 65 hours working time

-• Bluetoothe V5.2 and 2.4G USB dongle
+• Bluetooth V5.2 and 2.4G USB dongle

 Pros